mivano/azure-cost-cli/README.md

 [![Latest release](https://img.shields.io/github/v/release/mivano/azure-cost-cli)](https://github.com/mivano/azure-cost-cli/releases/latest)
 [![Latest build](https://img.shields.io/github/actions/workflow/status/mivano/azure-cost-cli/dotnet.yml)](https://github.com/mivano/azure-cost-cli/actions/workflows/dotnet.yml)

 This is a simple command line tool to get the cost of your Azure subscription.
-It uses the Azure Cost Management API to get the cost and output the results to the console or JSON.
+It uses the Azure Cost Management API to get the cost and output the results to the console, text, csv, markdown or JSON.
 E.g. so it can be used in a workflow to get the cost of your subscription and use it in subsequent steps.

 ![](screenshot.png)